CREVIOS/Mojas/README.md

 Main Strcuture function ist added, so please wait before final version in two days.
 It is undergoing some update...

+# Upcoming Update
+I will introduce list in Mojas. keep an eye ont it.

 # Mojas
 --> A Bengali Programming Language where all syntax in Bengali language and it is written python